radiusxyz/bolt/testnets/holesky/README.md

 and Grafana.
 It also comes with some pre-built dashboards, which can be found in the `grafana` directory.

-To run these dashboards change directory to the `bolt-sidecar/infra` folder and
+To run these dashboards change directory to the `bolt-sidecar/infra` folder, configure `prometheus.yml`, and
 run:

 ```bash